Follow These Water Safety Tips

 Avoid water wings

-Do not use air-filled swimming aids (such as "water wings") in place of Coast Guard-approved life jackets or life preservers with children.
-Using air-filled swimming aids can give parents and children a false sense of security, which may increase the risk of drowning.
-These air-filled aids are toys and are not designed to be personal-flotation devices, as they can deflate or be punctured.
+Do not use air-filled swimming aids (such as "water wings") in place of life jackets or life preservers with children.
+Using air-filled swimming aids can give parents and children a false sense of security.
+These air-filled aids are toys and are not designed to be personal-flotation devices.

 Watch out for the dangerous "too's"